 Girls who liked flying.
 Perfect for new friends!

 Rachel had never had a proper friend.
-She was very fond of the cook’s grandson, but Taddy only visited his grandmother for a few weeks each summer and at Yule.
-She also adored Benjamin, the son of her father’s close friend, but again, the Bridges rarely came over.
-She often visited the tenant farmers on her family estate, but their children had school to attend and chores to do.
+She was very fond of the grandson of the cook at Gryphon Park, but Taddy only visited his grandmother for a few weeks each summer and at Yule.
+She also adored Benjamin Bridges, the son of her father’s close friend, but again, the Bridges rarely came over.
+She often visited the tenant farmers on her family’s estate, but their children had school to attend and chores to do.
 They seldom had time to play.

 Ever since her brother Peter left for school three years ago, Rachel had spent her free time by herself.
 Her days were spent wandering the long halls of Gryphon Park or roaming over the extensive grounds.
 She loved the enormous mansion as if it were a friend, but it was not the same as having a person for a friend.
 She had spent her time with nothing for company except her books, her pony, and, more recently, her broom.